demiguel122/ELT_e-commerce/README.md

 ## High-level Project Introduction

-This project implements a lakehouse medallion architecture using modern Data Stack tools such as Fivetran, Snowflake and dbt.
+This project implements a Medallion Architecture (ELT) using Modern Data Stack tools such as Fivetran, Snowflake and dbt.
 The ficticious organization is an e-commerce company.

 Data is retrieved from the following sources: